Speedway (store): Other brands

 The most notable of these brands was Rich.
 Rich Oil was a discount brand offered by Ashland and initially was retained following their acquisition of SuperAmerica strictly to keep the trademark valid.
 Following the creation of Marathon Ashland Petroleum, Rich was selected for lower-volume stores that basically fit the profile of the original concept of Speedway 79.
-These stores typically only sell tobacco, snacks, and drinks inside and don't participate in the Speedy Rewards program.
-Rich, however, does take Speedway gift cards.
+These stores typically only sold tobacco, snacks, and drinks inside and do not participate in the Speedy Rewards program.
+Rich, however, did take Speedway gift cards.
+As of 2024, 7-Eleven is in the process of closing the remaining Rich locations.

-Following Marathon Petroleum's acquisition of Andeavor, company-owned stations in California that otherwise would've met the criteria to be branded as Rich were instead branded as Speedway Express.
+Following Marathon Petroleum's acquisition of Andeavor, company-owned stations in California that otherwise would have met the criteria to be branded as Rich were instead branded as Speedway Express.
 The decision to create the Speedway Express brand instead of using Rich was due to Speedway in general being new to the California market and helping to establish the Speedway banner there.
 Unlike Rich, Speedway Express accepts the Speedy Rewards card.
+Speedway Express stores were also established in Alaska, Oregon, and Washington, but unlike California, none have a conventional Speedway store.

-Separation from Marathon and sale to Seven & i Holdings
+Separation from Marathon Petroleum and sale to Seven & i Holdings Co., Ltd.

-In late 2018, Marathon announced their intentions to spin-off Speedway into an independent company by the end of 2020.
+In late 2018, Marathon announced their intentions to spin off Speedway into an independent company by the end of 2020.

-In February 2020, it was reported that Seven & i Holdings, the parent company of convenience store chain 7-Eleven, planned to buy Speedway for $22 billion.
+In February 2020, it was reported that Seven & i Holdings Co., Ltd., the parent company of convenience store chain 7-Eleven, planned to buy Speedway for $22 billion.
 However, due to investor concerns that the offer was too high, as well as the potential impact the COVID-19 pandemic would have on the economy, the company abandoned the idea the following month.
-Alimentation Couche-Tard, the owners of Circle K, also placed a bid and was even willing to divest as much as 1,250 of its own stores to clear regulatory hurdles had it been successful.

-Despite initially abandoning the acquisition, on August 2, 2020, Marathon announced that Seven & i Holdings would be acquiring Speedway for $21 billion.
+Despite initially abandoning the acquisition, on August 2, 2020, Marathon announced that Seven & i Holdings Co., Ltd. would be acquiring Speedway for $21 billion.
 The deal closed on May 14, 2021, despite protests from the Federal Trade Commission.

 On June 25, 2021, the Federal Trade Commission, Marathon, and 7-Eleven agreed on the divestitures of 291 Speedway and two 7-Eleven stores to three companies: Anabi Oil (doing business as Rebel Convenience Stores), CrossAmerica Partners, and Jacksons Food Stores.
 As part of the agreement, Marathon and 7-Eleven must seek FTC approval to reacquire the stores for five years after the sale.
 Most of the stores being sold off are in California, Florida, and New York.
+Following a round of layoffs that heavily impacted the former Speedway headquarters in Enon, Ohio in July 2022, Speedway's operations were largely integrated into 7-Eleven's headquarters in Irving, Texas in the Dallas-Fort Worth Metroplex while the former Enon headquarters was officially rebranded as the Enon Store Support Center, functioning largely for IT-related issues for the company.